 Women in Genome Sciences (WiGS) is a group of genome scientists working to make our department and our field more accepting.
-We believe that everyone should have an opportunity to be successful in science, regardless of their gender, race, sexuality, class, age, nationality, ability, religion etc. These aspects of our selves should not affect how we are respected as scientists.
+We believe that everyone should have an opportunity to be successful in science, regardless of their gender, race, sexuality, class, age, nationality, religion, etc. These aspects of our selves should not affect how we are respected as scientists.

 We accomplish our goals through planning and hosting several different types of events:

-- department seminars by speakers from many varied backgrounds
+- department seminars by phenomenal female speakers

-- alternative career talks
+- alternative career and policy talks

-- outreach activities (in cooperation with GS outreach)
+- outreach activities

 We encourage all members of the department (students, faculty, staff, postdocs, male, female… everyone!) who are interested in these issues to join us at WiGS-hosted events and at our monthly organizational meetings.